Globsyn Business School PGDM Admissions 2025

-A solid base in Quantitative Aptitude (QA), Data Interpretation (DI), Verbal Ability (VA), and Logical Reasoning (LR) is essential to succeed in the CAT 2025 exam.
-Part of our systematic 60-day preparation program, this article delivers key strategies to enable aspirants to develop conceptual clarity, enhance accuracy, and gain problem-solving ability in these sections.
-On Day 1, we are dealing with one of the basic subjects of Quantitative Aptitude – Number System, which is a fundamental concept highly tested in the exam.
-Familiarity with the basics of number properties, divisibility rules, and factors will lay a solid mathematical foundation for approaching more sophisticated subjects in the next few days.
+CAT 2025 Preparation Strategy-Day 1: A strong foundation in Quantitative Aptitude (QA), Data Interpretation (DI), Verbal Ability and Logical Reasoning (LR) is crucial for success in the CAT 2025 exam.
+As part of our structured 60-day CAT 2025 preparation plan, this article provides strategies to help aspirants build conceptual clarity, improve accuracy, and strengthen problem-solving skills across these sections.
+On Day 1, we begin with one of the core topics of Quantitative Aptitude, Number System.
+This fundamental concept is frequently tested in the exam.
+A clear understanding of number properties, divisibility rules, and factors will establish a solid mathematical base, preparing you to tackle more advanced topics in the days to come.

 A number is referred to as a mathematical value which represents a certain quantity.
 In the international number system, the place values are called “Ones(1), tens(10), hundreds(100), thousands(1000), ten thousands(10,000), hundred thousands(1,00,000), millions(10,00,000), ten millions(107), hundred millions(108), billions(109) and so on.